yelircaasi/nix-eli5/src/desiderata_for_a_package_manager.md

 ## Peaceful Co-Existence of Different Versions

-We already mentioned it, but there are often cases where would be desirable to have different versions of the same package side-by side.
+We already mentioned it, and it's related to the point above, but there are often cases where would be desirable to have different versions of the same package side-by side.
 If there is just one available place for a package of a certain name, how is this even possible?
 It isn't, not in the `$PATH`-searching approach, where the first executable